colindean/talks/document_workflow/document_workflow.md

 ::: notes

-I work for Target.
-I'm based out of our tiny Pittsburgh office on Robotics Row in the Strip District.
+I work for Target, an American retailer.
+I'm based out of our tiny Pittsburgh office. <!--on Robotics Row in the Strip District. -->

-Like most other tech workers, I'm working from home during the pandemic, so I'm recording this from my home office in beautiful Wilkinsburg, Pennsylvania.
+Like most other tech workers, I'm working from home during the pandemic, so I'm recording this from my home office in beautiful borough of Wilkinsburg in the Commonwealth of Pennsylvania.

 :::